abem93/fullstack-knowledge-base-/Angular/ Http-Requests/Notes.md

   # Module Introduction
     - How angular connects to a backends and how to send http requests.
   # How does Angular Interact With Backends?
     - YOU DONT CONNECT ANGULAR TO DATABASE DIRECTLY!!!
-Everyone can see your angular code.
+EVERYONE CAN SEE YOUR CODE.Everyone can see your angular code.
 You send HTTP requests and get back Resposnses.
   # The Anatomy of a Http Request
+    - * URL- api endpoint(/post/1)
+      * HTTP Verb - POST, GET, PUT
-    -
+      * Headers(Metadata) - optional.
+      * Body - ({title: "New Post"})
   # Backend (Firebase) Setup
     -
   # Sending a POST Request